SamSeabourn/stan-code-challenge/README.md

 ### **Improvements**

-- Uplift the carousel to have a scroll event listener to scroll on scroll.
+- Uplift the carousel to have a scroll event listener so the carousel can be controlled with the mouse wheel.
 This would also definitely need that debounce hook
 - Add CSS transitions to the carousel
 - Add better error handling
 - Improve accessibility